 The 2023 Neighborhood Grant application period is Monday, September 12 to Thursday, November 17, 2022.

 The City of Waco’s Neighborhood Grant Program assists neighborhood associations in Waco with beautification, identity, and community-based projects.

-The Neighborhood Grant Program is a matching grant, so that means you and your neighborhood association must put some investment into your neighborhood too.
-The match requirement can be met with cash, in-kind donations, and volunteer hours.
-However, any projects that are ultimately owned by the City of Waco, such as new identity signs or park benches, do not require a match.
-Review the Guidelines or the Application to learn more.
+The Neighborhood Grant Program is a matching grant, so that means you and your neighborhood association must put some investment into your neighborhood project too.
+The match requirement can be cash, in-kind donations, and volunteer hours.
+Any projects that will be owned by the City of Waco, such as new identity signs or park benches, do not need a match.
+Review the information below before starting your application.

 In order to be eligible for the Neighborhood Grant Program, neighborhood associations must:

-- Be a part of a City of Waco neighborhood association.
+- Be a City of Waco neighborhood association.